 In a process named apomixis, some trees can create seeds without pollen.
 Without pollen, there is no genetic diversity added.
 So, seeds created via apomixis will be genetically identical to the mother tree.

-Apomixis can cause groups of tree to look identical to each other.
+Apomixis can cause groups of trees to look identical to each other.
 However, a group of the same species in another location will look different yet again.

 Essentially, a group of trees that reproduce through apomixis will all look identical to the mother tree.
 So, one group of trees will look different from another group of trees, despite being the same species.